Caspian (band): 2023 and 2024, 20th Anniversary

 In 2023, The band announced via social media two concerts in the US to support Defeater.
 On 21st, June the band announced the release of "On Circles: The Complete Sessions", a deluxe 2LP limited to 1500 copies and containing three new tracks.

 In late November/early December the band headed to Asia for about two weeks worth of shows.
 The tour was billed along with the band Envy.

 2024 marked the 20th anniversary for the band.
 Although no full-length releases were announced, they did headline at the Post Festival in Indianapolis, Indiana USA in July.
 They later toured with And So I Watch You From Afar before performing at the ArcTanGent Festival on 17 August.

 On 29, November the band celebrated their 20th Anniversary with a home town show at the Cabot Theater.
 The 13 song set ran just shy of 120 minutes and featured the return of former members Joe Vickers, (who played on Loft) and Erin Burke Moran who performed on "Rioseco".
 Both guys, as well as Jon McMahon, who played guitar during "Sycamore" re-joined the band to complete the main set with "Sycamore".
-During the set, Calvin Joss performed a solo acoustic piece called "CMF" which is a homage to their friend and former bass player Chris Friedrich who died in 2013.
+During the set, Calvin Joss performed a solo acoustic piece called "CMF", a homage to their former bassist Chris Friedrich.
 During the performance a lone spotlight shone on a bass owned by Friedrich.

 2025

 The band posted a few images and clips from a studio in the early summer.
 The band noted it was great to be back at it, but could not confirm anything outside of getting together and getting some song ideas down.

+On 21 November the band was announced as a headliner for the Dunk!Festival which is held in Zottegem, Belgium, in May 2026.

+The band performed it's lone show US show, and first in 366 days, to a sold out crowd at Sonia in Cambridge Massachusetts on the 30th of November.
+The band performed a 70 minute set and debuted a new song near the end of the set.
+The working title of the song is "Burnt Reynolds".

-They have a single show in the USA announced for Sunday November 30th at Sonia in Cambridge MA.
-After that show the band will head to Australia for three shows in December visiting Brisbane, Melbourne and Sydney.
+After the Cambridge show the band departed to Australia for three shows in December, visiting Brisbane, Melbourne and Sydney.